liamzdenek/ferment-ai/memory-bank/systemPatterns.md

 6. **Task-Based Execution**: Agent calls, tool calls, etc. are represented as tasks with defined relationships, allowing for better tracking and management of operations.

 7. **Package Structure**: We've organized the codebase into multiple packages to maintain separation of concerns and enable modular development, with clear interfaces between the definition and runtime layers.

+8. **Full Path Task References**: Task functions are indexed by the full path (node.path) instead of just the ID (node.id), ensuring that task names are globally unique within a construct tree.

+9. **Simplified Architecture**: The Entrypoint class has been removed as it's redundant; the first task in a Definition now serves as the entrypoint.

+10. **Complete CompileWorkflowsResult Storage**: The journal stores the whole CompileWorkflowsResult instead of decomposing it into different fields, making the system more maintainable.

 8. **Tool Implementation with Zod**: We're using Zod for schema validation in our tools, which provides runtime type safety and clear error messages.